-The Council is in receipt of a claim in respect of personal injury to a former employee of a body to which the Council is a successor.
-The fact of the Council's liability in this matter has not been established and accordingly any amount cannot be quantified nor any potential date of resolution determined.
+- The Council is in receipt of a claim in respect of personal injury to a former employee of a body to which the Council is a successor. - Following an accident at a Council owned building, a worker suffered some injuries.
+Although they were not employed by the council the incident is under investigation.

+The fact of the Council's liability in either matter has not been established and accordingly any amount cannot be quantified nor any potential date of resolution determined.